 Bernard Hickey recommended sticking to floating mortgages for the long haul on Rates blog recently.
 This is in stark contrast to Tony Alexander’s suggestion that, in a few months, fixing will be the way to go.

-Now fundamentally, I think these two authors AGREE on the track for the official cash rate going forward.
+Now fundamentally, I think it is important to know What is the difference between a Financial Planner & Wealth Management advisory?
+These two authors AGREE on the track for the official cash rate going forward.
 The difference stems from the expectations for floating and fixed rates.
 Personally I agree with Tony.
 Why?

 Bernards argument, in my opinion, hits a certain flaw right here: